aspergatus/RNAseq-workflow/README.md

 ##### Note the two inputs for this command are the genome located in the (genome/ folder) and the annotation file located in the (annotation/ folder)

-    # This can take up to 30 minutes to complete
+    # This can take up to 30 minutes to complete, need 32GB RAM.
+34 minutes on Ryzen 2700X
     STAR \
     --runMode genomeGenerate \
     --genomeDir star_index \